 By the time some people are diagnosed with colorectal cancer the disease has already progressed into the more advanced stages.
 The researchers of this study were surprised to find that it required less grape seed extract to kill advanced stage cancers than it did to kill the tumors that were treated in the earlier stages.
 Molly Derry, a doctoral candidate in the lab of Rajesh Agarwal, PhD, and investigator at the CU Cancer Center and her team saw that while doses of chemotherapy needed to be increased for the more severe cancer cases (such as with a stage IV diagnosis instead of stage II), the amount of grape seed extract required to kill these tumors was actually decreased.
 Derry explains, “It required less than half the concentration of GSE to suppress cell growth and kill 50 percent of stage IV cells than it did to achieve similar results in the stage II cells.”
 She adds, “We’ve known for quite a while that the bioactive compounds in grape seed extract selectively target many types of cancer cells.
 This study shows that many of the same mutations that allow colorectal cancer cells to metastasize and survive traditional therapies make them especially sensitive to treatment with GSE.”
 Link to the research.

-is common after breast cancer surgery.
+Edema- is common after breast cancer surgery.
 One double-blind, placebo-controlled study found that breast cancer patients who took 600 mg of grape seed extract daily for the six months following surgery had less edema and pain than those who took a placebo.
 Another study found that people who took grape seed extract after experiencing a sports injury also had less swelling than those who took a placebo.
-Link to the study

 Dosage suggestions for Grape Seed Extract: